 View the first post and more about this anthology here.
 Guidelines for integrating this text or individual essays in your curriculum and how to set up things appropriately and effectively with your students are also included at this first post.

 How do you include and explore diverse nonfiction related to LGBTIQ+A issues in your English classroom?

 What Am I “Supposed” to Be?

 YA author Anna-Marie McLemore (The Weight of Feathers, When the Moon Was Ours, Wild Beauty, and Blanca & Roja) offers an essay, “Her Hair Was Not of Gold,” that raises questions about how we define gender identity, sexual identity, and religious identity.
-She shares how growing up she felt excluded by her religious denomination and the sexual and gender categories that others required she meet.
-She shares that it took “a long time to accept myself as the queer Latina girl I was.”
-It’s a rich mine to explore with your students and can partner well with a variety of readings in your curriculum.
+(Since the first posting, McLemore has shared their non-binary identity and the preference for they/them/theirs pronouns.
+Note that the essay was also written before this time.)
+In this essay, they share how growing up they felt excluded by their religious denomination and the sexual and gender categories that others required, saying, “it took “a long time to accept myself as the queer Latina girl I was.”
+This essay is a rich mine to explore with your students and can partner well with a variety of readings in your curriculum.

 Before You Begin

 Because each of these stories share voices that are often silenced, they must be given “big space” in the classroom.
 By that we mean stories must be read more than once, and annotated–listened to, carefully.
 These stories should be celebrated.
 They should invite a reader to go inward.
 They should invite a conversation between the reader and the writer.

 These suggested writing and discussion prompts assume that you have done work to set up a safe space in your classroom, that you offer opportunities for students to journal privately as well as for you as the audience, and that you remind students of how to engage respectfully when sharing different opinions.
 Some questions below are best saved for independent writing, while some might work for small-group discussion, and others, for large-group discussion.